 Set Field by Name [ Left(GetFieldName(My Table::Price 1), Length(GetFieldName(My Table::Price 1) – 1) & #P(“which”); #P(newPrice) ]

-GetFieldName function isn’t only useful when hacking up field names like the example above.
+The `GetFieldName` function isn’t only useful when hacking up field names like the example above.
 You can use its results directly as well.
 For instance, you might write a script that performs some text manipulation you often need.
-This script can manipulate any field using
+This script can manipulate *any* field using `Set Field by Name`:

 Set Field by Name [ Get(ScriptParameter); /** my complicated calculation **/ ]